shashank140195/AskDoc/README.md

 Conclusion.
 Beyond the confines of clinics and hospitals, social media could bring patients and providers closer together however as observed current physicians’ participation is low as compared to posters.

+We analyze the following topics in this paper:
+1. What is the number of self-reported demographics (gender/sex, Race/Ethnicity, and age)?
+This analysis could answer a few questions such as why some people report demographics and what are the reasons others don’t.
+Do people from certain demographics feel that disclosing their demographics could lead to fewer or more responses from physicians and other users and would not get proper health advice?

+2. Analysis of the comments by users and physicians received on the posts of people with various demographics.
+This analysis is done to study the response by the physicians and other users that how they engage with posters with various demographic groups.
+This study could determine if users’ or physicians’ response to the post depends on the posters’ demographics.

+3. Posters Engagement with the users and the physicians on the AskDoc subreddit.
+Engagement is defined as an OP’s interaction or replies to at least one of the non-OP comments on the post.
+This analysis could help us to observe how people with certain demographics interact with other users who responded to their posts.
+It could help us to study the relationship between the poster’s engagement and the number of responses received.
+For example, if the poster does not engage in the discussion, it is likely to receive less response from other users as compared to the poster that engages more.